 Your practice assessor needs to be confident that you have met the level of proficiency for medicines management.
-They use the assessment criteria to help them make their decision.
-If you have been proactive in your preparation, able to respond to any questions, are informed about the assessment and have supported it with a reflection as well as examples of medication that include nursing care implications to illustrate your understanding and key learning then you are planning for success.
+If you have been proactive in your preparation, then you are planning for success.

 The reasons for referral are usually due to not organising the assessment in time.
 Your practice assessor will not know if you want to have the assessment completed unless you discuss this with them.
 It is a good idea to plan the assessment at your initial interview.